liuning0820/liuning0820.github.io/_posts/2019-03-04-the-devops-handbook-reading-notes.md

 ### Chapter 13: Architect for Low-Risk Releases

 * Evolutionary architecture
-  "Any successful product or organization will necessarily evolve over its life cycle."  ---- Jez Humble
+  "Any successful product or organization will necessarily evolve over its life cycle."
   * strangler pattern

 ## STEP TWO: Feedback